 So, the first step in the fight to get your focus back will be switching off notifications on any apps where such notifications distract, but don’t add any value.
 Any mobile device allows you to control which notifications you receive and which ones you don’t.
 You can control individual types of notifications, or you can just block whole apps from sending you any.

 Here are some rules of thumb that I use to determine which notifications you should block and which ones you should keep.
 Anything that allows people to instantly get in touch with you and is designed specifically for this purpose, such as SMS and WhatsApp, I will keep.
 However, I will put on mute any WhatsApp channels that I am a member of that generate a lot of chatter.
 I will still visit those occasionally, but only if I have time.

-Emails are not designed for the purpose of being answered instantly.
+Emails are not designed to be answered instantly.
 Of course, important emails do arrive.
-However, just like traditional letters, they are intended to be viewed when the recipient gets to their mail box.
+However, just like traditional letters, they are intended to be viewed when the recipient gets to their mailbox.
 Therefore, I don’t need to get actively notified of any email I receive.

 I have dedicated chunks of time throughout the day when I open my inbox and check what’s in there.
 If anyone expects me to see their message instantly, they can just SMS me.
 If anyone expects email to be used as an instant communication tool, they miss the point and are not being reasonable.

-Same applies to the news apps.
+The same applies to news apps.
 I have never even installed any.
-They just happen to come with the OS of my smartphone.
-It used to drive me mad when my phone would beep, only to tell me that there is a new story about Donald Trump!
+They just happen to come with the operating system of my smartphone.
+It used to drive me mad when my phone would beep, only to tell me that there was a new story about Donald Trump!
 I don’t even care about the guy, so my state of flow has just been broken for no reason whatsoever.